Adaptive Backtracking Line Search: Introduction

 { }

-While in principle this idea can be applied to many criteria, this paper focuses on illustrating it in the context of two line search criteria: the Armijo condition~\citep{Armijo1966}, arguably the most popular example of such criteria, and the descent lemma \cite[proposition A.24]{Bertsekas1999} in the context of composite objectives~\citep{Beck2009}.
+While in principle this idea can be applied to many criteria, this paper focuses on illustrating it in the context of two line search criteria: the Armijo condition~\citep{Armijo1966}, arguably the most popular example of such criteria, and the descent lemma \cite[proposition A.24]{Bertsekas2016} in the context of composite objectives~\citep{Beck2009}.
 After motivating our choices of online adaptive factors, we show that they enjoy the best theoretical guarantees one can hope for.
-To conclude, we present numerical experiments on several real-world problems confirming that using online adaptive factors in line search subroutines can {\em produce higher-quality step sizes} and {\em significantly reduce} the total number of function evaluations standard backtracking subroutines require.
+Moreover, we prove that adaptive backtracking preserves the convergence rates of GD and AGD.
+To conclude, we present numerical experiments on several real-world problems confirming that using online adaptive factors in line search subroutines can {\em produce higher-quality step-sizes} and {\em significantly reduce} the total number of function evaluations standard backtracking subroutines require.

-\paragraph{Contributions.} Our contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item In \cref{sec:adaptive_strategy}, we introduce adaptive backtracking factors applicable to several line search subroutines. \item In \cref{subsec:armijo}, we propose an adaptive backtracking subroutine using a factor that enforces the Armijo condition and, in \cref{sec:experiments}, present experiments on real-world problems that showcases the extent to which our adaptive subroutine outperforms regular backtracking and improves the performance of standard baseline optimization algorithms. \item In the same vein, in \cref{subsec:quadratic_upper_bound} we propose an adaptive backtracking subroutine for proximal based algorithms based on satisfying the descent lemma and present yet more real-world problems in \cref{sec:experiments} which illustrate that how adaptive subroutine improves the performance of FISTA. \item For both subroutines, in \cref{sec:theory} we prove that for convex problems, adaptive backtracking takes no more function evaluations to terminate than regular backtracking in any single iteration.
-We also give global theoretical guarantees for adaptive backtracking in nonconvex smooth problems, the same of regular backtracking. \end{itemize}
+\paragraph{Contributions.} Our contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item In \cref{sec:adaptive_strategy}, we propose a template for adaptive backtracking procedures with broad applicability. \item In \cref{subsec:armijo}, we apply the template to enforce the Armijo condition and, in \cref{sec:experiments}, present experiments on real-world problems showcasing that the adaptive subroutine outperforms regular backtracking and improves the performance of standard baseline optimization algorithms. \item In \cref{subsec:quadratic_upper_bound}, we apply the template on proximal-based algorithms to satisfy the descent lemma and present more real-world problems in \cref{sec:experiments} illustrating that the adaptive subroutine improves the performance of FISTA. \item For both subroutines, in \cref{sec:theory} we prove that for convex problems, adaptive backtracking takes no more function evaluations to terminate than regular backtracking in any single iteration.
+We also give global theoretical guarantees for adaptive backtracking in nonconvex smooth problems, which match those of regular backtracking.
+Furthermore, we show that adaptive backtracking preserves the convergence rates of gradient descent and its accelerated variant.
+In particular, the proof of accelerated convergence is based on a novel technical argument, to the best of our knowledge. \end{itemize}